(c) 2010 Skyhound

-This is a major update that fixes some user interface issues, increases stability and adds some minor functionality.
+This update fixes various bugs and user interface issues .
 This update includes all previous fixes.

 Update Manually